Temporally Detailed Hypergraph Neural ODEs for Disease Progression Modeling: Experiments

 \subsection{Complication Markers}

-The 21 diabetes complication outcome markers were defined below by our clinical co-author (MD) based on established clinical expertise and supported by the literature on diabetes complications~\citep{tomic2022burden}.
+We listed a detailed table reporting the positive prevalence (\%) for each of the 21 complication markers on both datasets (shown below Table~\ref{markers}).
+The 21 diabetes complication outcome markers were defined by our clinical co-author (MD) based on established clinical expertise and supported by the literature on diabetes complications~\citep{tomic2022burden}.
 In our formulation, we treat all 21 markers as \textbf{irreversible}.
 Although some markers such as `HbA1c Low', `HbA1c High', `Poor Lipid', and `Poor BP' are laboratory test results that may fluctuate over time, we emphasize their \emph{first occurrence} as an indication that the patient has progressed to this stage of disease or has experienced this level of abnormality.
 Following clinical guidance, we therefore model the initial onset of each marker as a significant progression event that remains active in the disease trajectory representation.